 Request Payload Object REQUIRED Description Unique Identifier, see 3.1 No Determines the existing Symmetric Key being re-keyed.
 If omitted, then the ID Placeholder value is used by the server as the Unique Identifier.
 Offset No An Interval object indicating the difference between the Initialization Date and the Activation Date of the replacement key to be created.
-Template-Attribute, see 2.1.8 No Specifies desired object attributes using templates and/or individual attributes.
+Template-Attribute, see 2.1.7.14 No Specifies desired object attributes using templates and/or individual attributes.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1256 Table 147: Re-key Request Payload
+Table 158: Re-key Request Payload

-Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the newly-created replacement Symmetric Key.
-Template-Attribute, see 2.1.8 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+Response Payload Object REQUIRED Description Unique Identifier, see 3.1 Yes The Unique Identifier of the newly- created replacement Symmetric Key.
+Template-Attribute, see 2.1.7.14 No An OPTIONAL list of object attributes with values that were not specified in the request, but have been implicitly set by the key management server.
+The Template Managed Object is deprecated as of version 1.3 of this specification and MAY be removed from subsequent versions of the specification.
+Individual Attributes SHOULD be used in operations which currently support use of a Name within a Template-Attribute to reference a Template .

-1257 Table 148: Re-key Response Payload
+Table 159: Re-key Response Payload